 Given the putative causal role of inflammation in cryptogenic NORSE and FIRES, it is common to use approaches that modulate the immune system.
 These options include IV steroids, IV immunoglobulins, plasma exchange therapy (plasmapheresis) and some monoclonal antibodies against inflammatory cells (e.g., rituximab).
 The efficacy of these strategies is suggested by small case series, though never investigated in controlled trials.
 Emerging therapies, such as brexanolone (neuroactive steroid), anakinra (recombinant Il-1 receptor antagonist) and cannabinoids, have been used in FIRES in case reports.
 The ketogenic diet, a therapy for chronic drug-resistant epilepsy, has shown some efficacy in pediatric cases of FIRES, and more recently in adults with NORSE.

-A prospective multi-center clinical registry of patients with NORSE or FIRES and biobanking of CSF, serum and DNA samples is currently ongoing through the Critical Care EEG Monitoring Research Consortium (http://www.norseinstitute.org/norse-registry-2/), with funding from the NORSE Institute.
+A prospective, observational multi-center study of patients with NORSE or FIRES that includes the collection of biological samples is ongoing through the Critical Care EEG Monitoring Research Consortium with funding from the NORSE Institute.
+More information about these projects is available here: http://www.norseinstitute.org/norse-registry-2/

 Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/ All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government website.